Monday, 31 August 2015

 MURO GHONTO / BENGALI STYLE FISH HEAD CURRY

-MUROGHONTO is Fish Head Curry... the Bengali way.
-It is usually done with the heads of Rohu or Catla.... which belongs to the Indian Carp family.
+MUROGHONTO is Bengali Fish Head Curry.
+It is mostly done with the big sized heads of Rohu or Catla.... which belongs to the Indian Carp family.
 Back in Kolkata, it was a regular affair at home because there big heads of these fish are sold separately.
-This particular recipe calls for heads of fish above 5-6 kg weight, and we need not buy such a big whole fish to prepare the dish.
-God, I miss home in so many ways.
+This particular recipe calls for heads of Bengal carp fish above 5-6 kg weight, and we need not buy such a big whole fish to prepare the dish.
+God, I miss home a lot.

 Here in this island I do it less but I do, the "Bangaliana" of my kitchen has to be maintained.
 Here we need to buy a whole fish, that too frozen from the selective stores.
-It is perhaps a mental block for me to do it with sea-fish heads.
-When it comes to cooking a signature dish, I am particular about maintaining the authenticity.
-Specifically, I am particular about maintaining the authenticity of a Bengali dish!
+It is perhaps a mental block but I cannot do it with sea-fish heads.
+While cooking a signature dish, I wish to maintain authenticity, particularly while cooking a Bengali dish!

-Within all these limitations in a foreign land, let us keep cooking our favourite recipes and remember home this way.
+Given the limitations in a foreign land, let us keep cooking our favourite recipes and remember home.
 In both sides of my family, we prefer doing it with "Katla" fish heads as they are more oily than that of a "Rohu".
-The oil needs to incorporate well in the curry.
-We need a good quality fragrant rice gobindo bhog / basmati for this dish, specifically gobindo bhog... else you can use Thai fragrant rice too.
-I have used the kalijeera / chinigura rice available by the groceries run by the Bangladeshi traders!
-I have used onions too because I am in a different land, if in Bengal, you need not use onions Let us see how we do it.
+The fish oil needs to incorporate well in the curry.
+We need a good quality fragrant rice variety "gobindo bhog" for this dish, you can use Thai fragrant rice or Basmati.
+I have used the kalijeera / chinigura rice available in the Bangladeshi shops!
+I have used onions too because the fish may not be that fresh.
+If in Bengal, you need not use onions Let us see how we do it.

 INGREDIENTS :